SumoLogic/sumologic-documentation/docs/dashboards-new/scheduled-report.md

     <img src={useBaseUrl('img/dashboards-new/scheduled_reports/scheduled_report.png')} alt="scheduled_report>" width="450"/>

 :::note
-1. You can schedule only one export per dashboard.
+* You can schedule only one export per dashboard.

-1. Alterting the queries or template variables will not update the scheduled report.
+* Altering the queries or template variables will not update the scheduled report.
 :::

 ## Update a scheduled report